cortexlabs/cortex/README.md

 ### Step 2: Add request handling

 The model requires encoded data for inference, but the API should accept strings of natural language as input.
-It should also decode the inference output.
+It should also decode the inference output as human-readable text.

 ```python
 # handler.py